Add your custom domain name to your tenant

 Microsoft Entra tenants come with an initial domain name like,

 domainname.onmicrosoft.com.
-You can't change or delete the initial domain name, but you can add your organization's names.
-Adding custom domain names helps you to create user names that are familiar to your users, such as
+You can't change or delete the initial domain name, but you can add your organization's name to the initial domain.
+By adding your custom domain name, you can then add user names that are familiar to your users, such as

 Before you begin

 Before you can add a custom domain name, create your domain name with a domain registrar.
 For an accredited domain registrar, see ICANN-Accredited Registrars.

 Steps in this article may vary slightly based on the portal you start from.

 Create your new directory by following the steps in Create a new tenant for your organization.

 The person who creates the tenant is automatically granted Global Administrator privileges.
 The Global Administrator role is highly privileged and can add additional administrators to the tenant.

 For more information about subscription roles, see Azure roles.

 If you plan to federate on-premises Windows Server Active Directory with Microsoft Entra ID, then you need to select I plan to configure this domain for single sign-on with my local Active Directory when you run the Microsoft Entra Connect tool to synchronize your directories.